+The Council's commitment How it is achieved.
 The Council's commitment to good governance.
-How it is achieved.
 The Council exists to serve its residents and local businesses.
 We work with a wide variety of stakeholders and work effectively in partnership.
 Consultation and engagement mechanisms are in place.
+How it is achieved.
 The Council will work with residents, businesses, communities, and partners to help us prioritise what we do, and to have a say over our approach.
-During 2023/24 all Council meetings have been conducted in public, decisions have been properly recorded and are in the public domain.
+During 2024/25 all Council meetings have been conducted in public, decisions have been properly recorded and are in the public domain.
 This ensures transparency and that the impact and consequences of decisions are clearly stated.
 Minutes and Agendas for all meetings provide a formal record of decisions that are made and are readily available on our website.
 Hart District Council is committed to working with residents, businesses, and charities to improve the services it delivers across the district.
 Consultation is an essential part of this, and we need to know your thoughts on changes that we intend to make.
-We use social media including Twitter and Facebook, as a way of engaging with the community and promoting awareness of services we provide.
+We use social media including X and Facebook, as a way of engaging with the community and promoting awareness of services we provide.
 All our social media updates are provided by our Communications Team to ensure a consistent approach is taken.
 Newsletters are sent to Parish and Town Councils, MP's and County Councillors.
-Meetings take place between Hart Officers and Unison
+Meetings take place between Hart Officers and Unison Peer review Action Plan

 The Council's commitment to good governance.
-How it is achieved. feedback of ongoing work Customer Care Standards and Con form on our website, and its addres The table below details the governa on the services it provides.
-We have a feedback is included on generic email signatures. ance arrangements in place for both outsourced ed in partnership with other Councils.
-Regular performance and financial issues.
+How it is achieved.
+Monthly staff briefings take place keeping officers up to date with new initiatives and feedback of ongoing work Customer Care Standards and Complaints policy are in place.
+The Council encourages feedback on the services it provides.
+We have a feedback form on our website, and its address is included on generic email signatures.
+The table below details the governance arrangements in place for both outsourced services and those services provided in partnership with other Councils.
+Regular meetings occur to discuss service, performance and financial issues.
 Service Governance Revenues and Benefits, IT, Land Charges, Customer Services.
 5 Councils Management Board Central Client Team Inter Authority Agreement Everyone Active (Leisure Services) Monthly Management Meeting Leisure Client Officer Basingstoke and Deane Borough Council (Legal Services, Waste, Licensing, Grounds Maintenance).
-Partnership Board and Joint Governance Board Joint Waste Board with Serco Rushmoor Borough Council (Building Control) Joint Governance Group Southern Internal Partnership - Internal Audit provider from 1/4/23 Quarterly partner meetings
+Partnership Board and Joint Governance Board Joint Waste Board with Serco Rushmoor Borough Council (Building Control) Joint Governance Group Southern Internal Partnership - Internal Audit provider Quarterly partner meetings

 The Council's commitment to good governance.
 How it is achieved.
 The Council works with communities to plan outcomes.
-In setting policies ➤ The Corporate Plan 2023 - 2027 has been developed with members and outlines the priorities of the Council. and strategies, the Council takes account of sustainable > The Council has established a long-term vision, covering the period 2020 - 2040. economic, social and environmental benefits.
-The Council's Medium Term Financial Strategy was approved by Council in February 2024.
+In setting policies ➤ The Corporate Plan 2023 - 2027 has been developed with members and outlines the priorities of the Council. and strategies, the Council takes account of sustainable economic, social and environmental benefits.
+The Council's Medium Term Financial Strategy was approved by Council in February 2025.
 There is a robust budget process in place to ensure financial resources are allocated to corporate priorities.
 The Council has set out an Equality Policy which identifies how we will work towards agreed equality objectives.
 Where required Equality Impact Assessments are also carried out.